 The class will address these topics as a conversation through which the two faculty members will highlight the linkages between theory and practice.
 Since the course draws heavily from current events, it is critical for students to stay informed about current macroeconomic news, and active class participation throughout the term is very important and highly encouraged.

-Pierre Yared is an Associate Professor of Business at Columbia Business School and Co-Director of the Richard Paul Richman Center for Business, Law, and Public Policy at Columbia University.
+Pierre Yared is a Professor of Business at Columbia Business School and Co-Director of the Richard Paul Richman Center for Business, Law, and Public Policy at Columbia University.
 He is a macroeconomist whose research focus is macroeconomic policy, growth, and political economy.
-His theoretical and empirical research has made a number of major practical contributions.
-For example, Yared’s work shows that...
+His theoretical and empirical research has been published in leading academic journals.
+Yared is a Research Associate of the National Bureau of...